Malbec & Tango in

 Dr. Joe will be with us in Buenos Aires.
 Even though there aren’t any “formal” presentations scheduled, he will be sharing his insights and wisdom as we explore this vibrant city.

 February 25 – Most people will be arriving in the morning.
-You will be picked up at the airport and taken to your hotel where you may leave your luggage and then check in at 2 pm.
+You will be picked up at the airport and taken to the Hilton hotel where you may leave your luggage and then check in at 2 pm.
 Meanwhile, you will have an opportunity to have lunch on your own, explore the area and begin to become acquainted with this beautiful part of the city.
 We will have our first gathering at 6 pm and then you’ll have several choices of where to go to dinner on your own.

 February 26 – After breakfast today, you have an opportunity to use the services of the Hop On – Hop Off 24 hour City Tour Bus: What a great way to explore a city, especially one that you don’t know very well.
 With these buses you have 24 hours to explore as many or as few destinations as you wish.
 The full circuit will take you to 36 destinations that include: Monuments, Museums, River Destinations, Art Galleries, Piazzas, Theaters, Planetarium, Parks, Sporting Facilities, City Forest, and Various City Districts.
 You may choose to stay on the bus for the entire time and enjoy the sites from the comfort of your bus seat, or you may choose to explore destinations more thoroughly and then re-board the bus circuit.
 The map below shows the three main routes that are available.
 Each seat has an audio port where you can listen to the description of the various places and you may listen to the presentation in 10 different languages.
 Head sets are included and we recommend that you bring your own and use them…hard to say how many others before you used the same head set.
 The tickets for the Hop On-Hop Off bus are included.